 - Helps students establish credit

-- Provides a backup position if something changes in parent’s finances
+- Provides a backup position if something changes in parents’ finances

-Retirement Planning Contributions’ Impact on FAFSA
+3. Retirement Planning Contributions’ Impact on FAFSA

 Another important factor with the FAFSA/IRS integration is how 1040 data is factored into the calculation.
 Prior to FAFSA Simplification, all deferred retirement contributions were added as income in the FAFSA calculation.
 Now, only Traditional IRA contributions will be included as income in the FAFSA calculation, and the family’s 401K, 403b, and 457 contributions will not be included since they do not appear on the 1040.

-Student Loan Decisions and Structure
+4. Student Loan Decisions and Structure

 Individual Child vs Family Plan

 Many parents’ college funding plans focus on one child rather than all their children.
 As I stated above, one parent will absorb much of the funding shortfall.
 If we are borrowing for the first child, what will be the debt incurred for the youngest?
+This is especially important now that Parent PLUS loans have limits and families may need to use more private loans to pay for college.

 As part of your plan, you need to review your family timeline.
 If you are borrowing for the oldest, how much will you need to borrow for the youngest, and how old will you be?